robertocirillo/mcp-bridge/README.md

 #### POST /sessions/{session_id}/query
 Execute a query in the given MCP session (tenant must match).
 Supports legacy `query` and structured multimodal `input`.

+#### POST /sessions/{session_id}/query-operations
+Create an asynchronous query execution using the same legacy or multimodal payload.
+Public operation metadata exposes only a safe multimodal summary.

 ---